Koooowal/Koooowal/README.md

 # 👀 About Me:
 - 🚀 Frontend Developer | React.js | Learning Full-Stack Development
-- 🎓 Student at Lublin University of Technology
+- 🎓 Student of Computer Science at Lublin University of Technology
 - 🔧 Expanding skills in Node.js & backend
 - 💡 Always learning & open to collaboration!